-Weather Tight is proud to offer the patented E-Z HydroClean Gutter Protection System.
+Weather Tight is proud to offer the patented E-Z HydroClean Gutter Protection System to customers who have Weather Tight gutters installed on their home.
 Our custom bracket system improves upon the classic bullnose design by eliminating the slot entirely.
 Weather Tight’s bracket design hooks onto the gutter wall, creating wide gaps for water to flow while providing strong support for the system.

 Like the bullnose gutter protection system design, water drains over the top of our system and into the gutter, while large debris falls to the ground below.
 Because there are no slots in the Weather Tight system, small bits of refuse wash into the gutter and are pushed out with the water flow.
 This gutter protection system keeps water flowing efficiently inside gutters and away from the foundation of your home.